Vivek3072/Twitter-Clone/README.md

 1. Clone the repository.
 2. Navigate to the project directory and install dependencies using `npm install`.
 3. Create a `.env` file in the server directory and configure environment variables.
-4. Run the backend server using `npm run server` in the server directory.
+4. Run the backend server using `nodemon` in the server directory.
-5. Run the frontend React app using `npm start` in the client directory.
+5. Run the frontend React app using `npm run dev` in the client directory.

 ## Technologies Used